Business Journalism Major, B.A.

 Of the basic 120 hours for graduation at least 72 hours must be outside media and journalism.
 Within those 72 hours, at least 65 must be in the College of Arts and Sciences.

-MEJO 393 will count in the maximum of 48 credit hours allowed in media and journalism for graduation and in the total 120 credit hours required by the University.
+MEJO 393 will count in the total 120 credit hours required by the University.

 Special Opportunities in Media and Journalism